KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 These classes are instantiated as components of a ``wc_lang`` model.
-When a model is stored on disk all the instances of each class are usually stored in a separate table, either a workbook's worksheet or delimiter-separated file.
+When a model is stored on disk all the instances of each class are usually stored in a separate table, either an Excel workbook's worksheet or delimiter-separated file.
+In the former case, the model is stored in one workbook, while in the latter it is stored in a set of files.

 ``Taxon``
     The taxonomic rank of a model.